 1. When is the application deadline?

-Ignited has a formal application because our Matching process involves over 200 applicants and we need to ensure both consistency in format as well as searchability for efficiency.
+Ignited has a formal application because our Matching process involves over 200 applicants and we need to ensure both consistency in the format as well as searchability for efficiency.

 Since applications double as resumes for the Matching Process, applicants are required to ensure their application meets the standards on the application requirements page before they may be accepted into the Matching Process.
-The application requirements page clearly outlines what formats and content will help your applicaiton stand out to potential Mentors.
+The application requirements page clearly outlines what formats and content will help your application stand out to potential Project Mentors.